 Orange County Zoo, Orange – Nestled within Irvine Regional Park’s majestic grove of heritage Oak and Sycamore trees, this charming zoo specializes in animals and plants from the southwestern United States.
 Click here for a handy map to help plan your visit. (ocparks.com/oc-zoo)

 Old Towne Orange – Our favorite downtown in the whole county, it contains the largest Nationally Registered Historic District in California, a lovely central Plaza Park gathering area, restaurants and lots of specialty and antique shops.
-Chapman University is also located here, and you’ll find the wonderful Hilbert Museum of California Art (see our Museums article) on its grounds.
-Here’s a link to a couple of maps of the area for your exploration pleasure. (cityoforange.org/our-city/visitor-information/old-towne-orange)
+Chapman University is also located here, and you’ll find the wonderful Hilbert Museum of California Art (see our Museums article) on its grounds. (cityoforange.org/our-city/visitor-information/old-towne-orange)

 Santa Ana Zoo – Located at Prentice Park, this 20-acre zoo focuses on Central and South American plants and animals, and its Zoofari Express and Ferris wheel are enjoyed by kids of all ages. (santaanazoo.org)